Sikaritai language

 Sikaritai (Sikwari) is a Lakes Plain language of Papua, Indonesia.
-It is named after Sikari village in Rafaer District, Mamberamo Raya Regency.
+It is named after Sikari village in Rufaer District, Mamberamo Raya Regency.
 Alternate names are Aikwakai, Araikurioko, Ati, Tori, Tori Aikwakai.

-It is spoken in Haya, Iri, and Sikari villages.
+It is spoken in Haya, Eri, and Sikari villages.

 Sikaritai, Obokuitai, and Eritai constitute a dialect cluster.

 Phonology

 The following discussion is based on Martin (1991).

 Consonants

 This small consonant inventory is typical of Lakes Plain languages.
 The complete lack of nasals is also a feature of these languages.

 There are however several notable allophonic variants: